M66B/FairEmail/FAQ.md

 Encryption is [Autocrypt](https://autocrypt.org/) compatible.
 For security reasons received messages are not decrypted automatically.
 Encryption/decryption is a pro feature.

-Inline PGP is not supported, see [here](https://josefsson.org/inline-openpgp-considered-harmful.html) why not.
+Sending inline PGP encrypted messages is not supported, see [here](https://josefsson.org/inline-openpgp-considered-harmful.html) about why not.

 Note that signed only or encrypted only messages are not supported, see here for some considerations: